-10 Stunning Tradescantia Varieties with Pictures and Care Guides
+10 Types of Tradescantia Plant Varieties with Names and Pictures

 Tradescantia Plants commonly called Inch Plants, Spiderworts, Wandering Dude, Dayflower or Trad. are popular plants which easily adapt to indoor growing conditions.

-The Tradescantia genus belongs to the Commelinaceae family and are native to the Americas from southern Canada to northern Argentina, including the West Indies.
+There are about 85 species in the Tradescantia genus which belongs to the Commelinaceae family.
+Tradescantia species are native to the Americas from southern Canada to northern Argentina, including the West Indies.

-Our list of the 10 best Tradescantia Plants include Tradescantia fluminensis, Tradescantia pallida, Tradescantia spathacea, Tradescantia zebrina, Tradescantia albiflora'Nanouk', Tradescantia x andersoniana among others.
+Popular Tradescantia Varieties are Tradescantia fluminensis, Tradescantia pallida, Tradescantia spathacea, Tradescantia zebrina, Tradescantia albiflora'Nanouk', Tradescantia x andersoniana among others.

 1. Small-leaf Spiderwort (Tradescantia fluminensis)